phetsims/qa/issue-templates/dev-test-template.md

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>What to Test</h3>

 - Specific instructions can be found below.
+Please include time in the general section and check those off when a11y testing has also been done.
 - Make sure the accessibility-related feature that is being tested doesn't negatively affect the sim in any way.
 Here is a list of features to supported in this test: <!--- PRUNE THIS LIST AS APPROPRIATE -->
   - Alternative Input
   - Interactive Description